-Economics for Leaders (EFL) is a selective summer program that teaches leaders how to integrate economics into the process of decision-making in a hands-on, experiential environment.
+Economics for Leaders (EFL) is a selective summer program that teaches student leaders how to integrate economics into the process of decision-making in a hands-on, experiential environment.

 The goal of EFL is to give promising students the skills to be more effective leaders and to teach them how to employ economic analysis when considering difficult public policy choices.
 This course focuses on the introduction and application of economic concepts and economic reasoning skills and introduces students to leadership theory.
 Given the difficult public policy choices facing governments and their citizens around the globe because COVID-19, teaching these skills and knowledge to the next generation of leaders may be one of the most important actions we can take now to ensure our well being in the future.
 The Foundation for Teaching Economics is committed to finding and nurturing those budding leaders.

 Economics for Leaders is an unparalleled learning and growing opportunity.
 90% of the students who attended the program in 2019 said they would recommend the program to their friends.
-The program is competitive with approximately two applicants applying for each available space.
+The program is competitive, with approximately two applicants applying for each available space.
 College admission officers have commented that students who attend selective programs, such as Economics for Leaders, make more competitive applicants.